sonar-intellij-plugin/sonar-intellij-plugin/README.md

   pom.xml <- parent
 ```

-if analysing module1 a script will download the issues configured by module configuration and start a local analysis script in `project/module2/`.
+When you analyze `module1`, the plugin will download the issues and rules for the sonar resource configured in the module settings for `module1` and start a local analysis script in `project/module1/`.

-if analysing whole project plugin will download sonar resource configured in project settings and start a local analysis script in `project/`
+When you analyze the whole project, the plugin will download the issues and rules for the sonar resource configured in the project settings and start a local analysis script in `project/`

 You can use the same local script configuration for module or project level analysis:

-script
-`up_to_you.sh $SONAR_HOST_URL`
+- script: `up_to_you.sh $SONAR_HOST_URL`

-path to sonar-report.json
+- path to sonar-report.json: `$WORKING_DIR/target/sonar/sonar-report.json`
-`$WORKING_DIR/target/sonar/sonar-report.json`

-possible contents of the up_to_you.sh script:
+possible contents of the `up_to_you.sh` script:
 ```
 #!/bin/bash
 export JAVA_HOME="/path/to/jdk1.8.0.jdk/Home/"
 export MAVEN_OPTS="-XX:MaxPermSize=128m"
 /path/to/mvn sonar:sonar -DskipTests=true -Djava.awt.headless=true -Dsonar.language=java -Dsonar.analysis.mode=incremental -Dsonar.host.url=$1 -Dsonar.profile=your_java_profile
 ```

+Tip: Omit the `sonar.language` parameter if you have multiple languages in your project (e.g. Java and Groovy).

 ## License

 The project is licensed under Apache Public License 2.0!
 See the `LICENSE` file for details.